 May 18, 2021

-As I mentioned, I prefer to fry these mozzarella sticks.
+As I mentioned, I prefer to fry these cheese sticks.
 They get crunchy and turn a nice golden color that way.
 I fry them the traditional way, but I suspect these would work well in an air fryer.
 You can also bake them, but they don't turn color as nicely.

+For the homemade cashew mozzarella, you'll need raw cashews, water, coconut oil, lemon juice, agar agar, salt, and tapioca starch.
 After making the mozzarella, it will be ready to use after an hour or two of refrigeration.
 It just needs to be sliceable.
 Shape the mozzarella into a 3-inch-wide rectangle before you refrigerate it so you can get even slices when you cut it.

 Can I bake these instead of frying them?
 Yes!
 Just keep in mind that they won't have the same color, and you may lose a little crunch.
 Preheat your oven to 400°F (205°C).
-Line a baking tray with foil and spray with oil.
+Line a baking sheet with foil and spray with oil.
 Place the mozzarella sticks on the foil and bake for 15 minutes, turning halfway.

 Will these stretch like regular mozzarella sticks?
 Not quite, but I do have some tips to get as much stretch as possible from the homemade mozzarella.
 First, avoid disturbing or reshaping your mozzarella while it's cooling.
 The more you move the mozzarella during this stage, the more likely you are to break the bonds which hold the cheese together and give it its stretch.
 Second, this mozzarella is stretchiest when it's hot.
 But don't cook your mozzarella sticks in oil that's too hot, or you will lose some stretch.
 And eat the mozzarella sticks as soon as they're cool enough to eat!